-SOIL SCIENCE IN CONTEXT
+SOILS IN CONTEXT

-STARS CDT is now coming to an end and looks to the future with STARS Legacy, made possible by further support from UKRI.
-As our 4th and final STARS conference we would like you to join us in thinking about soil science research with a wider perspective.
-As well as our usual ground-breaking soil research talks, we will be creating a platform for all our conference delegates to discuss, workshop and formalise how our research can best address global key challenges.
+After six years STARS CDT is now coming to an end and looks to the future with STARS Legacy.
+At our 4th and final STARS conference we would like you to join us in thinking about soil science research with a wider perspective.
+We will be creating a platform for all our conference delegates to discuss, workshop and formalise how our research can best address global key challenges.
 Engaging with questions such as:

 WHO IS THE CONFERENCE FOR – All welcome!

 Researchers in soil science (especially ECR), those working in soil focused policy, researchers from other disciplines that work with soils, land management representatives, stake-holders with major investments in soil eg: distributers, agronomists, local and national political representatives, decision makers.

 If you are unsure if this event will be useful for you, please just drop us a line and ask.